collabscore/documents/case-music-infoset.md

 These rules can be expressing in a well-known formal language, namely *context-free grammar*s.
 Given that, at each step, several partitions are possible (with various probabilities), *weighted context-free grammars* are more adapted and have been used as the formal context in several MIR studies (add references).
+The following figure illustrates the notions of derivation trees, and their relationship with voices representations.

 ![A voice fragment and the underlying metric structure (from [7]](figures/soa_tree_models.png)